 - exchange your kitchen and bathroom faucets to a model with efficient sprayers; the Oxygenics bathroom faucet is designed to achieve maximum performance with tank size and pressure limits

 - Bring portable water jugs to refill your tank in case you run out of water.
-Good thing to have is a water jug with a spout to make filling up the water tank easier.
+A good thing to have is a water jug with a spout to make filling up the water tank easier.

 2. Bring one or two spare propane tanks when boondocking

-Fill up your propane tanks and use them for cooking, to cool your fridge, and to heat your water.
+Fill up your propane tanks and use them for cooking, cooling your fridge, and heating your water.
 Try to use as little as possible on your battery.
 We always bring a cooler and fill it up with enough ice, so we don’t need to stuff the fridge to the limit which could cause it to ice up.

 The YETI cooler actually keeps everything cool for days.